 - the control that the stakeholders have over the solution

-- the skills and competences in and around the organization to keep this alive
+- the skills and competencies in and around the organization to keep this alive.

 Just collecting the background information to evaluate these dimensions is a significant task.
 I have heard estimates that more than 80% of knowledge in organizations is so-called ’tribal’ knowledge.
 That is the knowledge that is never written down, but is perpetuated in an organization through informal channels.
-That is the information that, by its nature, will be hard to feed into an AI application.
+This information is inherently difficult to input into AI applications.

 And then, think of this.
 The decision to use AI to develop and maintain significant parts of a code base is an important engineering decision in itself.

 I have yet to see evidence that an AI tool will bring significant benefit to this situation.
-Case in point: I asked a chat model for alternative software options for the analysis engine example, and it only came up with lists of technical components and technologies for the coder.
+For instance, when I asked a chat model for alternative software options for the analysis engine, it only provided lists of technical components and technologies suitable for a coder.

 In conclusion, while AI continues to evolve and certainly has the potential to transform certain aspects of coding, and possibly parts of software engineering, I see no evidence that the discipline is in danger of being automated away.